-What is VAT return filing?
+What is VAT Return Filing?

 - For businesses with an annual turnover between AED 187,500 and 375,000, it is voluntary to opt for VAT registration and filing.

 When is a business supposed to file VAT return?

-What would happen if a business fails to file its VAT return?
+Consequences of Failing to file its VAT return?

-How to file VAT return?
+How to file a VAT return?

-- Select ‘VAT 201– New VAT Return’ option under the e-services section of the page to start the VAT return filing process
+- Navigate to ‘VAT->VAT 201–>New VAT Return’ option in the e-services section to initiate the VAT return filing process